junxit/us-congress-bills-112/metadata.md

 - 2011-04-07 — On passage Passed by the Yeas and Nays: 255 - 172 (Roll No. 249).
 - 2011-04-07 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 255 - 172 (Roll No. 249).
 - 2011-04-07 — The previous question was ordered without objection. (consideration: CR H2506)
+- 2011-04-08 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.